mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 * Timeline bar - The timeline bars indicates the start date and the go-live date of an initiative.
 Hovering over the timeline bar shows these dates in a tooltip:
     * **Start date** – The start date is the date when the first actions are taken to start implementation.
     * **Go-Live** – The go-live date is the date when the initiative is expected to be delivered or implemented.
-* Today Indicator (the vertical blue line) – This indicates the date of today.
+* Today indicator (the vertical blue line) – This indicates the date of today.
 * **Today** – Clicking **Today** on the lower-right corner brings the view back to today.
 * **Weeks**, **Months**, and **Quarters**  – Clicking one of these buttons on the lower-right corner changes the zoom level of the timeline.